PascalBod/RTOS-presentation/README.md

 The provided exercises will rely on the environment development presented [here](https://github.com/PascalBod/lm-efr32-simplicityStudio): Silicon Labs Simplicity Studio installed in a Linux Mint Xfce Virtual Machine.

-Using a virtual machine allows to isolate all specific configuration relating to Espressif-IDE from your other projects.
+Using a virtual machine allows to isolate all specific configuration relating to Simplicity Studio from your other projects.
 A drawback is that the host computer must be powerful enough and must have more memory.

 The above preconfigured virtual machine will be made available.
 It will be an x86_64 version.